01-edu/public/subjects/ai/data-wrangling/audit/README.md

     |  8 |        8.2 |
     |  9 |        8.2 |

-##### The question 2 is validated if the output is a Pandas Series or DataFrame with the first 11 rows equal to the output below.
-The code below give a solution.
+###### Is the output for question 2 a Pandas Series or DataFrame with the first 11 rows equal to the output below?
+The code below gives a solution.

     |    |   sequence |
     |---:|-----------:|